-January: Common Application Form to be completed and returned to Kent Local Authority.
-For 2022 applications the national closing date for primary applications will be the second week of January.
+January: Application to be completed via the portal organised by Kent Local Authority.
+For 2025 applications the national closing date for primary applications will be the second week of January.

 February: The LA sends the school applications to the Trust.